 Halie is a native of Grand Rapids, Michigan but made a huge move to New York City after business school to pursue her true love of acting, singing and dancing, which she says is the best decision I ever made.
 For two summers, she worked as a counselor at the Antiochian Village, where she met the most amazing kids and went through the most beautiful life changing experiences.
 Besides working with youth ministry, volunteering at local children’s hospitals in Michigan and in NYC is something she loves to do.
 Being able to hang out with kids, sing songs, paint and laugh with them is one of her favorite things.
 From 2009-2014, she was heavily involved in the Susan G. Koman Race for the Cure and Relay for Life, raising pledges and performing at these events.
 YES has played a huge role in her life, opening her eyes to one of neglected parts of our world.
 Meeting people on the streets with the most incredible stories, biggest smiles, and love for Jesus, is so fulfilling.

 Originally from the rural Pocono Mountains of PA, Larissa now resides in Washington, D.C.
 After her 4 year tenure with FOCUS, she moved to the nation’s capital to continue her career in the nonprofit sector, where she works for the Red Cross, mobilizing others to serve their own communities and globally when the need arises.
 Larissa graduated with a BA in Nonprofit Management and Peace & Conflict Studies in 2011 and is less than one month away from earning her MPA with a concentration in Nonprofit Management and Organizational Leadership.
-She has led trips both domestically and abroad for over 9 years.
-YES has become an integral part of Larissa’s daily life, teaching her to always meet every person with kindness, compassion and understanding.
+She has led trips both domestically and abroad for over a decade.
+YES has become an integral part of Larissa’s daily life and vocation, teaching her to always meet every person with kindness, compassion and understanding.
 Larissa expresses, “nothing is more inspiring than experiencing the Lord and His endless, unconditional love on YES trips and far beyond.
 It is one of my life’s greatest joys to be a part of the YES family and share this YES way of life with others.”